-The goal of the EuPRAXIA project is to produce a conceptual design report for a worldwide first high-energy plasma-based accelerator that can provide beam quality suitable for industrial use integrated with user exploitation areas.
+The goal of the EuPRAXIA project is to demonstrate that high-energy plasma-based accelerators can provide beam quality suitable for industrial and academic use.
 It is the important intermediate step between proof-of-principle experiments and ground-breaking, ultra-compact accelerators for science, industry, medicine or even particle physics at the energy frontier.

-One of the possible applications of EuPRAXIA is as the driver for a free electron laser; ASTeC is applying our expertise in FELs to this design study to understand how the electron beams from EuPRAXIA can be matched to the needs of an FEL.
+One of the possible applications of EuPRAXIA is as the driver for a free electron laser; ASTeC continues to apply our expertise in FELs to understand how the electron beams from EuPRAXIA can be matched to the needs of an FEL.
 This is not simple, as this new type of accelerator produces quite different beam parameters to conventional accelerators making it very challenging to then drive an FEL.
 We plan to use our test facility, CLARA, in collaboration with other EuPRAXIA partners, to gain a deeper understanding of the practical challenges involved and to try out some possible solutions.
-The design study is funded by the European Union and has sixteen partner institutes.